On this page |

 Python viewer handles

-Houdini lets you implement viewer handles in Python with extended capabilities to customize the workflow of Python states:
+Houdini provides a framework for implementing custom viewer handles in Python, offering extensive capabilities to tailor the workflow of your Python states.

 -